bellicoseren/imagen-centos-openshift/README.md

-# Spring Boot - Maven 3 - CentOS Docker image
+# Docker image, Spring Boot, CentOS

 This repository contains the sources and [Dockerfile](https://github.com/multiple/imagen-base-springboot/blob/master/Dockerfile) of the base image for deploying Spring Boot applications as reproducible Docker images.
 The resulting images can be run either by [Docker](http://docker.io) or using [S2I](https://github.com/openshift/source-to-image).